-The dispersion usually describes transport due to non-resolved processes.
+In numerical models the dispersion usually describes transport due to non-resolved processes.
 In coastal areas it can be transport due to non-resolved turbulence or eddies.
 Especially in the horizontal directions the effects of non-resolved processes can be significant, in which case the dispersion coefficient formally should depend on the resolution.